Last Updated on March 15, 2023

 For example, a responsible breeder will have a lifetime warranty on the puppy and will allow you to bring the puppy back if you can’t care for it.
 They’ll also let you meet the dogs in person and won’t allow the puppies leave their mother until at least eight weeks of age.

-A qualified breeder will charge their puppies higher but at a reasonable price.
+A qualified breeder will charge their puppies higher but at a reasonable fee.

-In addition, puppies without pedigree papers will cost about $800, and puppies with their papers will cost up to $1,500.
+In addition, puppies without pedigree papers will be about $800, and puppies with their papers will scale up to $1,500.

-Believe it or not, male and female GSDs cost about the same price.
+Believe it or not, male and female German Shepherd dogs cost about the same price.
 Male GSDs are stronger and have more energy.
 Therefore they’re great for active families.

 On the other hand, female German Shepherds are gentler, so they’re great for families with young children.

-German Shepherds with different colored coats and markings will cost more.
+German Shepherds with different colored coats and markings will be more pricey.
 This is because they are more difficult to breed since they rely on recessive genes.

-For example, solid Black German Shepherds may cost up to $2,000.
-White German Shepherds cost up to $1,500, and a Blue German Shepherd may cost up to $1,500.
+For example, solid Black German Shepherds may range up to $2,000.
+White German Shepherds can fetch up to $1,500, and a Blue German Shepherd may cost $1,500 and up.

 Most reputable breeders will get the puppies health screened and take care of certain medical expenses, such as their first vaccinations.
-If they do, then you can expect the cost to increase a bit.
+If they do, then you can expect to pay more.

-The price also factors in the location of where you buy the dog.
-For instance, if the breed is in high demand where the breeder is, the price is more likely to be higher.
+The purchase fee also factors in the location of where you buy the dog.
+For instance, if the breed is in high demand where the breeder is, you can expect to pay more.

-So, if German Shepherds are in high demand locally, you can find a responsible breeder elsewhere the dog isn’t as popular for a lower price.
+So, if German Shepherds are in high demand locally, you can find a responsible breeder elsewhere the dog isn’t as popular for a lower fee.

 However, you’ll have to factor in the cost of driving or flying to the breeder to meet the dogs and bring them home.